Erectile Dysfunction (ED) is a common sexual issue affecting millions of males in the US.

 How does high blood pressure cause ED

-High blood pressure causes ED by affecting the blood flow in the penis.
+High blood pressure causes ED by affecting blood flow to the penis.
 Let us first understand how erections work and what high BP does to the body.

 Can high blood pressure medication cause Erectile Dysfunction